iuridiniz/twisted-websocket-test/twisted-websocket-test/README.rst

 Test WebSocket using twisted
 ============================

-This project tests a websocket server implementation using twisted
+This project tests a WebSocket server implementation using twisted

 Keywords: